top of page

 The reason that all the scientists focus on how fine tuning is necessary for intelligent observers is because they believe the correct conclusion to draw from fine tuning is that there exists a multiverse, which is an infinite number of unobservable universes where everything possible happens, including the hypothesis that each universe has a different value for every one of the constants.
 We'll discuss the multiverse in much greater depth in a separate mini-series dedicated exclusively to it.
 And when we do, you'll understand why multiverse theory must claim that the values are necessary for intelligent life in particular, not merely atoms, molecules, planets, stars, and so on.

-What we're showing here today is that everything in the universe, not just intelligent life, atoms, you wouldn't have any atoms, you wouldn't have any molecules, you wouldn't have any stars.
+What we're showing here today is that everything in the universe - not just intelligent life - you wouldn't have any atoms, you wouldn't have any molecules, you wouldn't have any stars.
 Everything - all the different complex structures in the universe would be impossible, would not exist, if all these constants were not fine tuned.

-Oh, come on, Elie.
-You can pretty much see how God is going to come in at this point, can't you?
+You may still be wondering: what about God?
+Well, you can pretty much see how God is going to come in at this point, can't you?
 Either way, after we justify the need for a new paradigm to explain fine tuning, we'll develop the theory of an intelligent cause and argue that it's the most natural and intuitive conclusion to draw from fine tuning.
-All in due time.
-So stay tuned for more on Physics to God.
-I'm Rabbi Aaron Zimmer.

 bottom of page